Pherepaphe/meta-extractor/README.md

  - Run 'cd extract-n-read'
  - Run `npm install`

- ### Execution
+ ###Execution
  - Run 'node index.js'
- - At the prompt, enter in the URL *Note*  If you wish to bypass the prompt, you can include the url in the command.
+ - At the prompt, enter in the URL
+ - *Pending/WIP* - If you wish to bypass the prompt, you can include the url in the run command.
 Example: node index.js http://www.google.com

 ### Tech Used